njoonk/spring_vertx/README.md

 spring_vertx
 ============

-This is a sample for vert.x socket server on spring
+This is a sample for vert.x socket server on spring.